 Last year my in-laws planted their first garden in at least a decade using my foolproof beginner garden setup.
 They were amazed that a small packet of lettuce seeds they scattered in the soil under the tomato plants gave them bags of salad all summer!

 Not everyone has heard of microgreens, but think of them as similar to sprouts (like alfalfa sprouts).
+And aside from sprouts, they’re the fastest growing crops of all!
 Microgreens can be grown from almost any kind of vegetable seed and are eaten within days.
 Because they are young, they are much more nutrient dense than larger veggies.
 Best of all, they’re easy to grow in your kitchen.

 They make a good addition to salads or andwiches, or a good garnish for other meals.
-You can find microgreen seeds and supplies at the True Leaf Market (click banner above).
+You can find microgreen seeds and supplies at the True Leaf Market (click banner above–they have seeds for other fast growing vegetables also).

-Zucchini and summer squash are famously quick-growing and heavy-producing.
+Zucchini and summer squash are famously heavy-producing and fast growing vegetables.
 (Ever heard of “National leave-a-zuchhini-on-your-neighbor’s porch Day?”)

 They do need at least 6-8 hours of sun each day and do best with good soil and a little boost of fertilizer to get going well.
 Growing in a pot or container works fine.
 You can have your own squash in as little as 55 days (check the label).